Bob Dole receives the Congressional Gold Medal: What to know about the former Kansas senator

 "I want to thank all of those who said such kind words about me, they probably weren't true but they were nice,” Dole joked.
 “I am extremely honored to accept this great honor and I thank you for presenting it to me."

-The award commends Dole’s decades of service as a soldier, lawmaker and statesman.
+The award recognized Dole’s decades of service as a soldier, lawmaker and statesman.

 House Speaker Paul Ryan, Senate Majority Leader Mitch McConnell, Senate Minority Leader Chuck Schumer and House Minority Leader Nancy Pelosi took part in the event.
 President Trump also spoke on Dole’s political legacy.